watson/airharvest/README.md

 This is a Node.js module, so if you don't already have Node.js installed, [go ahead and do so first](http://nodejs.org/).

+Then run the following to install AirHarvest:

 ```
 npm install -g airharvest
 ```

+If you are not comfortable with the command line, you can help by telling your friends about this project instead.

+**Note:** This have not been tested on Windows and since it have binary dependencies, this might get tricky.
+Please open issues if you have any problmes installing or running this software.

 ## Run it!